wennj/bmnpv-haplotype-determination/README.md

 Virus isolates can contain many different haplotypes, which can have different biological properties.
 For genome sequencing, genomic DNA is extracted, fragmented and then sequenced.
 The sequence fragments must then be assembled into a consensus sequence using bioinformatic tools.
 However, a consensus sequence usually represents a majority and can hide genetic intra-isolate diversity.
 There are many different bioinformatic tools and workflows available to perform haplotype-sensitive assemblies.
 But usually these workflows are established for viruses with relatively short genomes.
 For viruses with large genomes, this is not yet possible.

 *How can we achieve a haplotype-sensitive assembly to reveal intra-isolate variability*?
-This question concerns all nuclear arthropod large DNA viruses (class Naldaviricetes), as especially many genome are being sequenced here.
+This question concerns all nuclear arthropod large DNA viruses (class Naldaviricetes), as especially many genome are being sequenced here (see image below).

 ![](https://github.com/wennj/naldv-whole-genome-reads/blob/main/output/ncbi_stats/NALDV_stats_on_Genbank_SRA.png)